Regio 2N: History

 In February 2012, static testing of an early trainset commenced; by September of that year, testing had proceeded to the trial running phase, which was conducted at the Velim railway test circuit.
-Between September 2012 and September 2013, the test fleet of nine pre-series trainsets accumulated 100,000 km of single-unit operations and 20,000 km of multiple-unit operations.
+Between September 2012 and September 2013, the test fleet of nine pre-series trainsets accumulated 100,000km of single-unit operations and 20,000km of multiple-unit operations.
 In September 2013, a ceremony was held at the Crespin manufacturing plant, where Bombardier build the Omneo, at which the first trainset was delivered to SNCF; it was attended by company president Guillaume Pepy and various representatives of the regions that had funded the order—by that time expanded to 129 trainsets—ahead of delivery and testing across SNCF's own network.
 At the time, Bombardier stated that the test programme was 90% completed, the remainder largely focusing upon electromagnetic compatibility, air conditioning, and general multiple-unit operations; production was also ramping up from one trainset per month to three per month by January 2014.

 In January 2014, SNCF exercised its option to procure a further 30 trainsets; these were followed by eight more Omneos during October 2015.
 In February 2016, four additional trainsets were opted for, resulting in a total of 213 trainsets being on order at this point.
 In November 2016, SNCF ordered 40 trainsets in the Premium configuration, this batch being the first to be equipped as such, featuring improved onboard amenities and a higher top speed; by August 2018, dynamic testing of the first Omneo Premium trainset was underway.
 By February 2018, a total of 382 trainsets had been ordered.
 In November 2018, 19 Premium trainsets were ordered for service from Paris to Hauts-de-France points.
 The Omneo is set to replace various older trainsets, including the Z2N, V2N, Vo-VR2N, RRR-Rio and Corail trains for both regional and intercity services across the French Regions.